 - Vitamin A - promotes good vision and immune system maintenance

 - Vitamin C - helps our bodies to heal and absorb other nutrients

-- and finally Vitamin E – great for a healthy skin
+- and finally, Vitamin E - is great for a healthy skin

-- Technically, because it has seeds, butternut squash counts a fruit.
+- Technically, because it has seeds, butternut squash counts as a fruit.

-- Finally, butternut squash is loaded with potassium (keeps your blood pressure in check).
-In fact, butternut squash has more potassium than an equal amount of banana.
+- Finally, butternut squash is loaded with potassium (which keeps your blood pressure in check).
+In fact, butternut squash has more potassium than an equal amount of bananas.